sledre/documentation/content/development/how-does-it-work.md

 ---
-title: "Architecture"
+title: "How does it work?"
 date: 2021-09-12T12:43:39+02:00
-draft: true
+draft: false
-weight: 5
+weight: 15
 ---

 ![SledRE Architecture](/images/SledREArchi.png)